abrahamgreenberg/Tempo/README.md

 1. Auto close print view when printed
 1. Fix time not wrapping when above 24, e.g going from 23:30 -> 00:30 instead of 24:30 if task is over length
 1. Implement webpack
-1. Make icon: idea, three squares
+1. Improve icon: out of proportion
 1.  properly configure electron